Entertainment Weekly's Redesign with Executive Editor & Creative Director, Tim Leong and Design Director, Jennie Chang

 SPD: Will the magazine continue to evolve?

-Definitely.
+JC: Definitely.
 Because the redesign process happened so quickly, we are all still just getting used to the new font and figuring out all its eccentricities.
 Our ultimate goal is to land on the right look and feel of the new “EW” from cover to cover.
-So that when readers see the magazine or even just a single spread from the magazine, they can tell that it’s from EW
+So that when readers see the magazine or even just a single spread from the magazine, they can tell that it’s from EW.

 TL: Most redesigns take a good six months to really settle and for the staff to get a handle on everything.
 You have to keep pushing and evolving.
 I don’t think that means you’ll see another redesign next year, but we will have to continually rethink how we’re using the font and push ourselves to experiment.
 Also, because of our monthly frequency we are filling in our coverage by introducing some digital-only covers to serve all of our readers no matter where they are.